The Treasure Chest

 The Treasure Map

 After you present your treasured items, you will return them to the chest and show us your treasure map.
-Your map is to be based upon one of the Caribbean Islands.
+Your map is to be based on one of the Caribbean Islands.
 Yes, it needs to look just like one that actually exists!
 Your map is to be labeled with Spanish vocabulary indicating:

-• important cities
+- important cities

-• and the types of geography: rivers, mountains, beaches, etc.
+- and the types of geography: rivers, mountains, beaches, etc.

 Your treasure map needs to be large enough to be seen from the back of the class.
-Poster size should work.
+Poster-size should work.

 What You Can Expect That We WILL and WON’T Do In Class